informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 	  startTime < startHeader.Time + trustingPeriod -  WCG * (Comp + 2 Delta)

-- one may then do an inductive argument from this point on, depending on the implementation of `Pivot`.
+- one may then do an inductive argument from this point on, depending on the implementation of `Schedule`.
 We may have to account for the headers that are already downloaded, but they are checked against the new *LightStore.LatestVerified*.